Eloy Jiménez Player Props: White Sox vs. Rays

 Eloy Jiménez At The Plate

-- Jimenez has picked up a hit in seven games this season (63.6%), including one multi-hit game.
+- Jimenez has driven in a run in four games this season (33.3%), including one multiple-RBI game.

-- He has not hit a home run in his 11 games this year.
+- He has scored a run in five of 12 games so far this season.

-- In three games this year, Jimenez has picked up an RBI, with more than one RBI once.

-- He has scored in four games this year (36.4%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.